slvonderheide/TechCheck/README.md

 5. To run the tests with Cypress.

 ## Usage
+Start the application:npm run start.
+Follow the prompts.

 ## Contributing
 We welcome contributions!
 Please follow these steps: 1.
 Fork the repository.
 2. Create a new branch: git checkout -b feature-name.
 3. Make your changes and commit them.
 4. Push the changes: git push origin feature-name.
 5. Submit a pull request.